Amana Living Training

 How will I find out about my work placement?

-The Student Services Team and Clinical Education Coordinator will liaise with students and Service Managers/Team Leaders at Amana Living to arrange a suitable placement.
-If a placement cannot be found within Amana Living, arrangements will be made for the student to complete their placement at a partner organisation.
+The Student Services Team will liaise with students and Service Managers/Team Leaders at Amana Living to arrange a suitable placement. if a placement cannot be found within Amana Living, alternate arrangements will be explored.

 What support will I receive on my work placement?